-Today 6th generation owners under the guidance of their Mother and Grandmother before them Madalena and Sara Mota have revamped the Cha Gorreana brand to become one of the must have, must do sites in all of the Azores.
-The hardwork and dedication that these two young, female bosses have put into the company is clearly visible with Tripadvisor rating it the 2nd most popular destination to visit in the Azores for a 3rd year in a row.
-The introduction of new varieties of blended teas to go with their traditional line of organic, green and black teas as well as their limited edition white and oolong teas are only some of the latest products to come from this historical company.
-The recent renovation and expansion of the estate is currently still underway and should be completed by the fall of 2019, in the meantime the estate is open daily, 365 days a year where you can always come and explore this unique spot.
+Today 6th generation owners under the guidance of their Mother and Grandmother before them Madalena and Sara Mota have revamped the Cha Gorreana brand to become one of the must-have, must-do sites in all of the Azores.
+The hard work and dedication that these two young, female bosses have put into the company are clearly visible with Tripadvisor rating it the 2nd most popular destination to visit in the Azores for the 3rd year in a row.
+The introduction of new varieties of blended teas to go with their traditional line of organic, green, and black teas as well as their limited edition white and oolong teas are only some of the latest products to come from this historical company.
+The recent renovation and expansion of the estate is currently still underway and should be completed by the fall of 2019, in the meantime, the estate is open daily, 365 days a year where you can always come and explore this unique spot.